dallaylaen/potracheno/README.md

 * create an empty SQLite DB from template in `sql` directory, unless a previous config was detected, or database already exists.

-No setup is currently available for Windows, though it is planned.
-Generally the sequence is as described above.
-`perl Install.PL --check` command will assist by checking dependencies.

 If **sqlite** which comes by default is not enough due to high load or other reasons, a **MySQL** DB scheme is also available in `sql/` directory, as well as a DB migration script (`bin/migrate --help`).